donadigo/TMInterfacePublic/docs.md

 * `random_seed` - Unfinished.
 * `background` - draws a solid background behind all the widgets, while covering the entire game's screen with a single color.
 Useful when wanting to key out certain elements like the input viewer.
 To set a new color, provide a hex value like `#FF0000` which is red: `set background #FF0000`.
-* `viz_type`- the vizualization style in which the viewer shows inputs.
+* `viz_type` - the vizualization style in which the viewer shows inputs.
 This can be one of the following:
     - `standard` - the standard input viewer
     - `joystick` - a circular joystick vizualization, used exclusively for analog inputs

 * `controller` - The controller that will be executed at simulation time.
 This can be:
-    - `bruteforce` - Whether or not to start the bruteforce script when validating a replay.
+    - `bruteforce` - The bruteforce script.
 To bruteforce a replay, one must export it for validation beforehand.
 Otherwise the simulation will be ended abruptly after the game notices that the inputs don't match the source replay.
 TMInterface will automatically open a standard output console alongside the game's window when bruteforcing, to print all relevant information and inputs if a better time is found.
 The script may be stopped at any point by pressing the Pause key on the keyboard.
     - `none` - No controller.

 * `bf_print_cps` - Whether or not to print information about passed checkpoints when bruteforcing a replay.